aranne/File-Storage-and-Search/README.md

 # Advance Data Structures

-## Assignments
-The four assignments will investigate different searching and sorting techniques.
-The topics and due dates of the four assignments are as follows:
+Four different searching and sorting techniques.
+The topics are as follows:

-- **Assignment 1**.
-In-Memory vs. Disk-Based Searching.
+- **In-Memory vs. Disk-Based Searching**
-- **Assignment 2**.
-In-Memory Indexing with Availability Lists.
+- **In-Memory Indexing with Availability Lists**
-- **Assignment 3**.
-Disk-Based Mergesort.
+- **Disk-Based Mergesort**
-- **Assignment 4**.
-B-Trees.
+- **B-Trees**

-## Assignment 1
+## In-Memory vs. Disk-Based Searching
 ## Introduction
-The goals of this assignment are two-fold:
+The goals are two-fold:
 - To introduce you to random-access file I/O in UNIX using C.
 - To investigate time efficiency issues associated with in-memory versus disk-based searching strategies.

-This assignment uses two "lists" of integer values: a key list and a seek list.
+We will use two "lists" of integer values: a key list and a seek list.
 The key list is a collection of integers K = (k0, ..., kn-1) representing n keys for a hypothetical database.
 The seek list is a separate collection of integers S = (s0, ..., sm-1) representing a sequence of m requests for keys to be retrieved from the database.

 You will implement two different search strategies to try to locate each si from the seek list:
 1. Linear search.
 A sequential search of K for a key that matches the current seek value si.